-IndulgeYourPet, we believe that the first step in understanding whether a particular dog breed is going to be right for you is to understand the origin of a particular dog breed.
-This way, you’ll have a better understanding of “why” a particular dog breed was created so that you’ll also have a better understanding of some of his or her “instinctual drives”.
+In this article, we want to take a moment and discuss some of the pros and cons of owning an Aussiedoodle so that you’ll have a better idea of whether or not owning an Aussiedoodle we are a good fit for you.
+You see, here at IndulgeYourPet, we’d like to let you know that the first step in understanding whether a particular dog breed will be right for you is to understand the origin of that specific dog breed.
+This way, you’ll have a better understanding of “why” a particular breed of dog was created so that you’ll also have a better experience of some of their “instinctual drives.”

 Aussiedoodle Fast Facts